transcriptionpro/wuc-new/_posts/2015-03-19-how-to-mine-bitcoins.md

 </p><p>

 <strong>Marshall Long:</strong>  Ledger is a great descriptor.
-You know, the guy's at Ledger Wallet, they picked a very decent name for their wallet.
+You know, the guy's at <a href="/bitcoin-ledger-wallet-review/">Ledger Wallet</a>, they picked a very decent name for their wallet.
 So, it's effectively a tamper-proof record book or ledger of what's happened since bitcoin began.

 </p><p>